-99DOTS utilizes adherence packaging to support patient adherence.
+99DOTS utilizes custom packaging to support patient adherence.
 It is intended to be a simple and low-cost solution.
-The 99DOTS platform is designed as an open source toolkit available for use or adaptation by any government or health care organization seeking a real-time, low-cost solution for monitoring and improving medication adherence.
+The 99DOTS platform is designed as an open source toolkit, available for use and adaptation by any government or health care organization seeking a real-time, low-cost solution for monitoring and improving medication adherence.

 How it works

-99DOTS has been scored below according to it’s ability to serve the TB market for LMICs along Fit for Purpose and Technical Specifications metrics.
+99DOTS has been scored below according to it’s ability to serve the TB market for low- and middle-income countries (LMICs) along Fit for Purpose and Technical Specifications metrics.
 Note that higher scores equate to a greater ability to serve the market.
 For example, if a product scores well in the Provider Burden subcategory, that means that the burden for the provider is low.

-For full descriptions of the sub-categories, see the DAT Market Maturity Assessment
+For full descriptions of the sub-categories, see the 2021 DAT Market Landscape.

 Barriers to Entry0%